FROM ESCALATION BACK TO STRATEGIC GOALS

 • high cost of a mistake

-Couldn't identify the project manager
+Problems to define the project manager

-Meanwhile, we were working on another project, which led to confusion about who would be the manager for this project and the other one.
-As a result, we mixed up roles and duplicated each other's work
+• Meanwhile, we were working on another project, which led to confusion about who would be the manager for this project and the other one.

+• As a result, we mixed up roles and duplicated each other's work.
 Also, there is no project manager in the company and each time this function is performed by different people, but most often an accountant.
 It is he who controls the process and is forced to constantly violate the boundaries of his role.
 Here we recall his important role in the process of signing the contract

 Corrected each other's mistakes

-When reading internal reports, we corrected each other's spelling mistakes, although we had never done so before.
+• When reading internal reports, we corrected each other's spelling mistakes, although we had never done so before.

-Errors are the main theme of the conflict between the accountant and the lawyer.
-In the company, the cost of mistakes is high, as the shortcomings of one key employee can lead to catastrophic consequences (due to the transitional nature of business processes).
+• In the company, the cost of mistakes is high, as the shortcomings of one key employee can lead to catastrophic consequences (due to the transitional nature of business processes).
 Therefore, the accountant is forced to double-check the work of other employees.

 We clarified the age during the interview

-For some reason, a question about age appeared in the interview structure, although it had not been included before.
+• For some reason, a question about age appeared in the interview structure, although it had not been included before.
 It didn’t make much sense, as we already knew the ages of all participants.

-This reflects the dynamics within the company.
+• This reflects the dynamics within the company.
 No one understands the structure and hierarchy or who holds higher positions.
 This creates confusion in the workplace, so to orient themselves, employees have resorted to determining hierarchy by age or length of time in the company (senior/junior, old-timers/newcomers).

-"The conflict between the two employees highlights two main issues within the company: the high cost of mistakes and the lack of a clear structure and hierarchy.
-The lawyer, who constantly makes errors, demonstrates that mistakes pose a significant risk to the company.
-Meanwhile, the accountant, who is forced to fulfill not only their own role but also that of a project manager (a controlling function), continuously oversteps the boundaries of other employees and double-checks their work."
+The accountant, forced to fulfil not only their own role but also that of a project manager (a controlling function), continuously oversteps the boundaries of other employees and double-checks their work

 Analytical report with check list and recommendations for the owner